-The exercise price for our Warrants is \$11.50 per Ordinary Share.
+The exercise price for our Warrants is \$287.50 per Ordinary Share (as adjusted for the reverse split).
 There is no guarantee that the Warrants will be in the money following the time they become exercisable and prior to their expiration, and as such, the Warrants may expire worthless.